THE MIDSOUTH COMPUTATIONAL BIOLOGY AND BIOINFORMATICS SOCIETY (MCBIOS)

 Section 2.
 Quorum.

-A quorum of Board of Directors shall consist of six Directors.
-In the absence of a quorum, a majority of Directors present at any meeting may adjourn the meeting to another place, date or time without further notice.
+A quorum of the Board of Directors shall consist of 60% of the total number of Directors.
+In the absence of a quorum, a majority of the Directors present at any meeting may adjourn the meeting to another place, date or time without further notice.

 Section 3.
 Meetings.

 The Board of Directors shall meet at the Annual Meeting, notice of which need not be given.
-The Board may meet at other times and places as it deems necessary and shall provide written notice to each Director of the time, place, date and purpose of the meeting of not less than three business days if by mail and not less than 24 hours if by email, fax or in person.
+The Board may meet at other times and places as it deems necessary and shall provide written notice to each Director of the time, place, date and purpose of the meeting of not less than three business days.
 Meetings may be conducted in person, via videoconference, and/or by telephone or other form of live telephonic communication.
-The Board of Directors may also conduct business by mail, email, web surveys or other written consents, but in such cases any vote must be by a minimum of two-thirds of all members of the Board.
+The Board of Directors may also conduct business by mail, email, web surveys or other written consents.

-The six Directors shall be elected for three-year, staggered terms (two each year).
-A minimum of two of the Directors and the President-Elect are to be elected at each Annual Meeting.
-If an existing Director is elected President-Elect, a replacement will then be elected to complete the Director’s remaining term, if any.
-Newly-elected Directors are required to be Regular Members of the Society and in good standing.
-Directors who are completing three or more consecutive years on the Board may not be immediately reelected except as President-Elect but may be re-elected to another term as a director after one year.
-The outgoing Past President is ineligible to return to the Board of Directors as either President-Elect or as a Director.
+A Board Member shall be elected for a three-year term.
+Each year, at least one seat for a new Board of Directors position and one seat for re-election of a current Board of Director position will be made available for a total of a minimum of two but a maximum of three Director positions, in addition to the President-Elect, to be elected at the Annual Meeting.
+If an existing Board Member is elected to be a Presidential Officer (e.g., President-Elect), a replacement will then be elected.
+Newly-elected Directors are required to be Members of the Society and in good standing.
+Board Members who are completing their term on the Board may not be immediately re-elected except as President-Elect but may be re-elected to another term as a Board Member after one year.
 Newly-elected Directors shall assume office at the conclusion of the Annual Meeting.

-In the event that a Director (including a Presidential Officer) resigns, the Board of Directors is authorized to name an acting replacement Director to serve the remainder of the current term year until the next Annual Meeting at which time the Regular Members shall elect a replacement to serve out the remaining term, if any, of that Director.
+In the event that a Director resigns, the Board of Directors is authorized to name an acting replacement to serve the remainder of the current term year until the next Annual Meeting at which time the Members shall elect a replacement to serve out the remaining term, if any, of that Director.

 Section 7.
 Replacement of a Presidential Officer.